Chethandc2014/swagger-wiki/Overriding-Models.md

 }
 ```

-Now you probably don't want the client to build it's own `Date` object from this description.
+Now you probably don't want the client to build its own `Date` object from this description.
 If you, for instance, have configured your API to send the date in `ISO-8601` format, the consumer probably wants to know that the date is coming as a `string` format.
 Thus, you really want your `Date` to serialize like such:

 ```json
 "Date": {